-This provision was hailed by many as reflecting the reality of Kenyan life in which many Africans having contracted monogamous marriages, relapse back to traditional African practices or where people contract their civil and Christian marriages along with the performance of customary marriage rites in which case it is difficult to categorise the marriage as either entirely civil/Christian or customary.32
+This provision was hailed by many as reflecting the reality of Kenyan life in which many Africans having contracted monogamous marriages, relapse back to traditional African practices or where people contract their civil and Christian marriages along with the performance of customary marriage rites in which case it is difficult to categorise the marriage as either entirely civil/Christian or customary.

 On the other hand, it was felt that the amendment denies women security in marriage which they seek by contracting Christian or civil marriages.
 Such women realise upon the death of their husbands that they have to share matrimonial property with persons they did not know during the lifetime of their spouses.
-This was the issue in the Matter of the Estate of Reuben Mutua Nzioka33.
+This was the issue in the Matter of the Estate of Reuben Mutua Nzioka.
 The deceased had married one wife under the African Christian Marriage and Divorce Act.
-Upon his death a second woman claimed to be, his wife, allegedly married under Kamba customary law.
+Upon his death a second woman claimed to be his wife, allegedly married under Kamba customary law.
 She also claimed that her three children were Mutua's children and contested the will in this Cause because she and her children had been omitted while they were legally entitled to some part of the deceased's estate.
 The Court held that Mutua lacked capacity to marry customarily while his marriage to the first wife subsisted.
 The Judge in this case, Lady Justice Joyce Aluoch, refused to give a literal interpretation to Section 3(5) of the Act which would have allowed the second wife to inherit.
 She categorically stated that the provision was intended for women married under customary law who were either neglected or abandoned by their husbands during such husband's lifetime.
 Regarding the words in the section, "previous or subsequent", she said,

-"(f)rom my reading of the amendment, I would say that the words used in this amendment are meant to make it comprehensive otherwise the meaning of it which is important is what have already given it."
+From my reading of the amendment, I would say that the words used in this amendment are meant to make it comprehensive otherwise the meaning of it which is important is what have already given it.

 Not surprisingly, her ruling was overturned on appeal.
 This provision is significant because of the way matrimonial property is held in Kenya which we will outline below.
 It also pits women against other women and does not augur well for solidarity in fighting gender-based discrimination in inheritance matters.
+In the three East African countries, associations of mistresses have been formed with the aim of fostering interests of such women who feel that law does not adequately cater for their needs.
+Married women are very opposed to such organisations.

 Women married under statute view section 3(5) as sanctioning adultery and bigamy while undermining the institution of marriage and encouraging the breach of the marriage contract.
 The effect of the provision is to operationalise one of the recommendations of the Report of the Commission on the Law of Marriage and Divorce which sought to make all marriages in Kenya potentially polygamous.
-It, however, omits one of the preconditions that was part of the recommendation, namely the wife's consent to her husband's marrying another wife.
+It however, omits one of the preconditions that was part of the recommendation, namely the wife's consent to her husband's marrying another wife.
 This Report was rejected thrice by Parliament and none of its recommendations have as yet become law.